Updated on 2/12/2024 with differences between phone cloning, SIM cloning and SIM swapping.

 6. You’re mysteriously locked out of your accounts

-Can you prevent phone cloning?
+Can you prevent SIM cloning and swapping?

 - Check that carrier texts are coming from legitimate numbers – for example, do they show up in the same message thread as previous carrier texts?